Navigating the Real Estate Market in an Economic Boom

 Is Your Market Booming?

-It’s important to keep an eye on the state of real estate market in your area.
+It’s important to keep an eye on the state of the real estate market in your area.
 Watch for signs of a boom: consistently increasing prices and prices that exceed what people can afford, which are usually accompanied by a strong economy.